GingerKiwi/gingerkiwi-2024/src/content/blog/2024-03-13-what-are-refreshable-braille-devices.md

 - Mozilla Developer Network [Semantics](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)
 - WAI - Web Accessibility Initiative [WCAG at a Glance](https://www.w3.org/WAI/standards-guidelines/wcag/glance/)
 - WebAIM [Screen Reader User Survey #10 Results](https://webaim.org/projects/screenreadersurvey10/)

+___

+Note: While I grew up around vision loss with my mom's retinas tearing for the first time when I was four, I can't read braille, and don't use refreshable braille devices.
+I did teach myself some braille when I was in elementary and high school because doctors told me I'd likely become low vision or blind like my mom.
+This article is based on my research, studying to become a certified web accessibility professional, as well as my experience in the disability community and as a developer passionate about digital accessibility ("a11y").
+If you're a braille reader I welcome updates and corrections to this article!